-All outlets shall have at least one (1) wet weather sample collected for analyzed for the following items: ammonia, chlorine, conductivity, salinity, E-coli, surfactants and temperature.
+All outlets shall have at least one (1) wet weather sample collected for analyzed for the following items: ammonia, chlorine, conductivity, salinity, E-coli, surfactants, and temperature.
 Sampling must occur during or after a storm event of sufficient quantity or intensity to produce stormwater discharge at the outlet.
-Sampling if possible, should occur during periods when ground water levels are relatively high, March through June ideally.
+Sampling, if possible, should occur during periods when ground water levels are relatively high, March through June ideally.
+In 2021, the occurrence of wet weather sampling events was not sufficient to complete the sampling, mini drought conditions.
+The wet weather sampling will again begin in March 2022.
+It is hoped that enough wet weather sampling opportunities will be present to complete the task prior to June 2022

 Based on the findings of the dry weather inspections and a review of other pertinent factors which are identified as increasing the potential for illicit discharges, wet weather outfall sampling will be prioritized by the likelihood and risk of the potential presence of illicit discharges.
-Wet weather sampling will be generally prioritized as follows: outlets to impaired waters, outlets in areas serviced by subsurface septic disposal, industrial areas, commercial areas and residential areas.
+Wet weather sampling will be generally prioritized as follows: outlets to impaired waters, outlets in areas serviced by subsurface septic disposal, industrial areas, commercial areas, and residential areas.